ai-mindset/py-cross-compile/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

-A GUI application for converting PDF documents to Markdown using Docling.
+A GUI application for converting PDF documents to Markdown using pypdf.
 This project primarily serves as an experiment in cross-compilation using GitHub Actions, demonstrating how to build Python applications for multiple platforms from a single Linux environment.

 ## Project Goals